-Delain Law Office, PLLC is a law firm located in the historic Stockade neighborhood of Schenectady, NY and concentrating in the negotiation, drafting and enforcement of contracts.
+Delain Law Office, PLLC is a law firm located in Clifton Park, NY and concentrating in the negotiation, drafting and enforcement of contracts.

 A contract is a promise made in a way that any party to the promise (and sometimes others) can enforce its performance.